 EMCO-TEST will no longer process personal data in the event of an objection unless we are able to demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or if processing is necessary for the establishment, exercise or defence of legal claims.

-The data subject may contact the Data Protection Officer appointed by EMCO-TEST or any other employee at any time in order to exercise the right to object.
+The data subject may contact the management or any other employee at any time in order to exercise the right to data portability.

 In addition, you have the right to complain to the supervisory authority (Österreichische Datenschutzbehörde [Austrian Data Protection Authority], Wickenburggasse 8, 1080 Vienna, email@example.com)

 This website uses Google Analytics, a web analysis service of Google Inc. (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; “Google”).
 Google Analytics uses so-called "cookies", i.e. text files that are stored on your computer and allow analysis of your use of the website.
 The information generated by the cookie concerning your use of this website will usually be passed to a Google server in the USA, where it is stored.
 However, if IP anonymisation is enabled on this website, your IP address is truncated before passing to this server within the member states of the European Union or in other states party to the Agreement on the European Economic Area.
 The IP address will only be passed to a Google server in the USA and truncated there in exceptional cases.
 Google will use this information on behalf of the operator of this website to analyse your use of the website, to compile reports on website activity and to provide other services to the website operator associated with website usage and internet usage.
 The IP address forwarded from your browser by Google Analytics will not be merged with other data from Google.
 You can prevent a cookie being stored by selecting the appropriate setting in your browser software.
 However, please note that you will not be able to use all the functions of this website to their full extent in this case.